Haywhyluv/Salonpas_InPharmacy_Dashboard/README.md

 ![](Salon_intro.jpg)

 Introduction
-This dashboard provides a Week-to-Date (WTD) cumulative performance overview for what appears to be a retail marketing campaign conducted across several pharmacy stores.
+This Analysis provides an insight what appears to be a retail marketing campaign conducted across 11 pharmacy stores pan Nigeria.
 The report is designed to track two primary activities: product sampling (distributing free samples to engage consumers) and product sales.
 It visualizes performance against set targets, identifies trends over the campaign's duration, and highlights the best and worst-performing stores and products (SKUs).

 Problem Statement
 The dashboard seeks to answer critical business questions about the campaign's effectiveness: